Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

 Overview of Modifications
 ---------------------------
 When creating a new model run, most inputs are expressed as modifications relative to the base case.
-You can express these modifications for all regions or all crops, or provide modifications for specific regions or specific crops.
+You can express these modifications for all regions or all crops or provide modifications for specific regions or specific crops.

 By default, OpenAg preserves the base case, so a model run with no modifications will produce identical results to the base case model run for the model area.
 All modification options default to 100%, meaning the application will keep the value exactly as in the base case.
 Adjusting the value then means making an adjustment relative to that item's normal value, rather than inputting an absolute value for the parameter.
-If you wish to input a specific quantity of a resource (e.g. irrigation water availability), then you need to first convert it to a percentage by comparing it to the amount available in the base case for the same unit of analysis, such as the individual region it applies to or all regions.
+If you wish to input a specific quantity of a resource (e.g., irrigation water availability), then you need to first convert it to a percentage by comparing it to the amount available in the base case for the same unit of analysis, such as the individual region it applies to or all regions.